wayne-xiu/Notes/C++/C++ Fundamentals for Professionals.md

 The difference is that *direct initialization directly calls the constructor of the type*, whereas, in copy initialization, the value is created and implicitly converted into the type.

+It is possible to utilize {} for narrowing prevention.

+A function could return an initializer list directly for object construction.

+sequence constructor has a higher priority than classical constructor.

+> In C++14, auto with {} always gives an initializer_list; with C++17, the rules are more complicated

 ## const, constexpr, and volatile

+type const* / const type* : the value being pointed to is const; pointer can points to other variable

+type* const: constant pointer, which can't point to another variable; but the value is changeable

+trick: read from right to left

+### constexpr

+expression is evaluated at compile time. not just for variables, but functions and user-defined types.

+pure functions: always return the same result when given the same arguments; never has side effects; never change the state of the program.

 ## Move Semantic and Perfect Forwarding